Fawaz Al-Hasawi: Nottingham Forest

 Following the dismissal of Davies, it was widely reported that Neil Warnock was offered the Forest manager's position, but rejected it due to Fawaz expressing an intention to interfere with team selection.
 It was subsequently announced that Forest's youth team coach Gary Brazil would manage the first team until the end of the 2013/14 season, and that Stuart Pearce would take over as manager on 1 July 2014.
 Fawaz has denied the reports that Warnock was offered the job, and that he interfered with football decisions.
 Al-Hasawi also received criticism for selling Karl Darlow and Jamaal Lascelles to Newcastle United without consulting Pearce.

 Under Al-Hasawi, delays in pay to both staff and players became common, and during the 2015-16 season, Nottingham Forest were placed under a transfer embargo by the Football League, due to excessive losses.
 This forced new manager Dougie Freedman to only bring in players through free transfers and loans.
 Al-Hasawi would often summon Freedman to his home in London at midnight, leaving Freedman to be deprived of sleep for training the next day.
 Observers in the media expressed concern for Freedman's health.
 After Freedman had been sacked by Forest, Al-Haswai reportedly still called Freedman to try and ask him about potential transfers.
 Fawaz was accused of meddling in team selection while caretaker manager Paul Williams was in charge.

 During the 2016-17 season, Al-Hasawi angered Forest fans by agreeing to sell popular academy graduate Oliver Burke to RB Leipzig, despite manager Philippe Montanier insisting that Burke should not leave the club.
 By now, Al-Hasawi had become an unpopular figure at the club, with many fans protesting against his ownership.
 Former Forest striker Stan Collymore joined Forest fans at a protest against Al-Hasawi after talks to sell the club to a U.S. consortium fell through.

 Al-Hasawi had originally wanted to remain as Forest's chairman and retain twenty percent ownership of the club, but he was finally convinced that he would have to leave the club entirely.
 On 18 May 2017, Forest were sold to Greek shipping magnate Evangelos Marinakis, who is also the owner of Olympiacos.
 The announcement came only eleven days after Forest had avoided championship relegation on goal difference.
 Forest had declined in league position during every season that Al-Hasawi was in charge, going from 8th during the 2012-13 season, to 21st in the 2016-17 season.

 The managers of Nottingham Forest during Fawaz's ownership were:

-In June 2019, Forest were forced to deliver a legal letter to Al-Hasawi, demanding that he returns Forest's replica FA Cup.
+In June 2019, Forest were forced to deliver a legal letter to Al-Hasawi, demanding that he return Forest's replica FA Cup.
 Fawaz had removed the trophy from the club to display in his Mayfair home.